timescale/docs/timescale-forge/disk-management.md

 read-only mode. </highlight>

 ### Procedure: Enabling read-write access on an individual session
 1. Connect to your database using `psql` and turn off read-only protection for the current session:
     ```sql
     SET default_transaction_read_only TO off;
     ```
+1. Create a data retention policy to only retain, for example, data for 90 days.
+This starts working immediately on old data:
+    ```sql
+    SELECT add_retention_policy('<table_name>', interval '90 days');
+    ```
 1. Turn on compression:
     ```sql